Namelesspuppet/Docs/README.md

-# Docs
+Silverbolt

-Everything you need to know about Silverbolt
+Everything you need to know is in here